appsquickly/typhoon/README.md

 * Non-invasive.

 * Encourages polymorphism and makes it easy to have multiple implementations of the same base-class or protocol.
-Supports both auto-wiring by type and wiring-by-reference (aka with a qualifier).
+Supports both auto-wiring by type and wiring-by-reference.

 * Supports both initializer and property injection.
 In the case of the latter, it has customizable call-backs to ensure that the class is in the required state before and after properties are set.